 I was born in Johannesburg in 1989 and grew up in Perth, Western Australia.
 I moved to Sydney in 2011, where, following unsuccessful attempts to become a lawyer and then an investment banker, I found my way in children’s education, particularly nature education and art education.

 Guided by respected mentors in both fields, between 2015 and 2018 I established a successful co-curricular creative arts program at Wenona School and was instrumental in the growth of the bush school program at Centennial Parklands.

 Early in 2018 I held a six week residency at Nicholson Street Public School during which I sought to integrate my educational approach in a project to build an orchestra using salvaged materials and record an album of original music with 175 primary school students and two Australian contemporary musicians.

-In July 2018 Daniel travelled to Arnhem Land in Australia’s Northern Territory where he lived and worked for six months in the remote Yolngu community of Gapuwiyak.
-In that time he developed and facilitated two successful art education projects and co-coordinated a series of bush trips together with local educators.
+In July 2018 I traveled to Arnhem Land in Australia’s Northern Territory where I lived and worked for six months in the remote community of Gapuwiyak.
+I continued to develop and refine my approach in two successful projects and I also co-coordinated a series of bush trips with local educators.

-In January 2019 Daniel facilitated a project with ten students from the School of Fine Arts at BUAP University in Puebla, Mexico, assisted by the Arquetopia Foundation’s International Art Educators Residency program
+In January 2019 I facilitated a project with ten students from the School of Fine Arts at BUAP University in Puebla, Mexico, as part of the Arquetopia Foundation’s International Art Educators Residency program.